 For those who need a drinking game that doesn't involve quarters or ping pong balls, meet hammerschlagen.

-The competition, whose origins date back to 1810 in Germany, will be one of the new attractions at the 47th annual Columbus Oktoberfest Friday through Sunday, Sept.
+The competition will be one of the new attractions at the 47th annual Columbus Oktoberfest Friday through Sunday, Sept.
 28-30, at the Ohio Expo Center, 717 E. 17th Ave.

 The basic setup involves thick chunks of cottonwood, about 32 inches in diameter, set waist high, said Mike Huyser, owner of West Michigan Games, which is bringing hammerschlagen to the Oktoberfest.